rhayenga/monte-carlo-simulation/README.md

 I built this project to strengthen my programming and quantitative finance skills:
 - Learned how to implement Monte Carlo simulations in Python.
 - Gained experience with backtesting trading strategies.
 - Developed a better understanding of Python functions, syntax, and files.
+- Important Note: This project will only be able to be run in QuantConnect.
+This code needs (Lean Engine) for backtesting and needs to be able to access QuantConnect's free API.

 When I started, I had minimal Python experience — this project was a great interactive way to learn both coding and market modeling.